TheCandidStartup/TheCandidStartup.github.io/_drafts/one-hundred-posts.md

 It's strange that all users appear to be new users.
 Maybe Google Analytics is having trouble with tracking users, perhaps due to privacy preserving browsers.
 Alternatively, with the big increase in traffic via search, maybe most users are now one time visitors.

 The huge spike at the beginning of last year is my never to be exceeded, "viral on LinkedIn", [Seven Reasons why I REALLY left Autodesk]({% link _posts/2022-10-18-leaving-autodesk.md %}) post.
-After that things have been fairly flat until April of this year.
-Since then, numbers have steadily climbed to over 200 a week.
+After that things had been fairly flat until April of this year.
+Since then, unique users have steadily climbed to over 200 a week.

 Finally, Google Analytics has a new feature.
 The two circles on the graph represent anomalies where there were 150% week over week increases in visitors.
 These weeks correspond to posting my [One Year Anniversary]({% link _posts/2023-09-11-one-year-anniversary.md %}) and [Legal Jeopardy]({% link _posts/2023-12-18-legal-jeopardy.md %}) posts.
 We'll see where they rank when we look at the post analytics later.